Alabama Landlord-Tenant Law 2026: 1-Month Deposit Cap & 7-Day Notices

 The 60-Day Return Rule

-Under Alabama Code §35-9A-201(b), landlords must return the security deposit within 60 days after the tenant vacates the premises and provides a forwarding address.
-This is one of the longer return windows among U.S. states.
+Under Alabama Code §35-9A-201, landlords must mail the remaining security deposit and any required written accounting within 60 days after termination of the tenancy and delivery of possession.
+This is one of the longer return windows among U.S. states, but it is not optional.

 The 60-day period begins when the tenant: